ncremaschini/atomic-counter/README.md

 ### Condtional writes
 All the datastores used in this project support conditional writes, but in different ways:
 - Dynamo offers a way to use conditional writes using the `ConditionExpression` parameter in the `PutItem` operation.
-- Redis offers a way to use conditional writes executing a `LUA Script`, among other ways.
+- Redis offers different ways to use conditional writes.
+In this project this is achieved executing a `LUA Script`.
 - GoMomento offers a way to use conditional writes using the `setIfPresentAndNotEqual` method, but the increment is perfomed on client side.
 Moreover clients need to check if the counter is actually present, and if not initialize it to 1 performing a `setIfAbsent` operation.
 This could lead to race conditions and only one of the competing clients would be able to initialize / increment the counter.
 - DocumentDB offers conditional writes in many ways.
 In this project the conditional writes are implemented using the `updateOne` method, configured to perform upserts and specifying filters to check if the counter is under a certain value.
 In order to avoid duplicates potentially introduced by upserts, an `unique` index is used on the counter field.
 The index is created by a lambda function triggered by an EventBridge rule on stack creation and update.
 - TiDB offers SQL transactions to perform conditional writes.
 In this project the conditional writes are implemented using an `INSERT INTO ON DUPLICATE KEY UPDATE` statement with an `IF` statement to check if the counter is under a certain value.